In the Wild

 This winter meadow holds many native grasses and wildflowers.

-As I watched the changing light waiting for a heron, a family of deer slow emerged.
+As I watched the changing light waiting for a heron, a family of deer slowly emerged.
 Camouflaged by the tall foliage, a fawn gently foraged for dinner at twilight.
-In this magical light the meadow took on hues of soft lavenders, oranges, greens - creating a symphony of winter color and texture!

 A proud male mallard duck raises up out of the water and flares it’s wings in a vibrant display.